sercankulcu/sercankulcu.github.io/_memory/2022-12-29-two-things-in-the-same-year.md

 Someone important was missing from what came after.

 Both happened in the same year.
 That is the only connection they need.

+## Near Two Things in the Same Year

+This is the kind of moment that survives by being oddly specific.
+A minor detail can be more faithful than a grand summary.

+The object or phrase works like a handle on a drawer I did not know was still there.
+The rest of the day may be gone, but this little arrangement still has edges.

+Aynı yıl içinde iki şey olunca takvim adil davranmamış gibi gelir. İnsan bir olayın ağırlığını yerleştirmeye çalışırken diğeri gelir ve aynı rafı ister.

+Bu yüzden bazı yıllar tek cümleyle kapanmaz.
+Birbirine değen iki ayrı ağırlık taşırlar.
+Yılı hatırlatan şey olaylardan biri değil, ikisinin aynı kutuya sığmaya zorlanmasıdır.